-People have used machine learning in trading for decades.
+People have used machine learning in trading for decades in order to learn how to be successful at online stock trading.
 Hedge funds, high-frequency trading shops and sole traders use all sorts of strategies, from Bayesian statistics to physics related strategies.

 In my final project for Udacity’s Machine Learning Nanodegree, I investigating using machine learning in trading stocks, specifically to predict British Petroleum (BP) stock prices on the London Stock Exchange (LSE) for a 7-day period.
 E.g. if I gave you 10 days of stock data (and possibly some other publicly known information) leading up till today Mon 17 Oct 2016, the model should predict stock prices for the next 7 trading days (Tues-Fri, then Mon-Wed).